YiYinYinguu/My_Webpage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Lu Ying is a Ph.D. candidate of computer science at the State Key Lab of CAD&CG, Zhejiang University and a ZJUIDG member supervised by Prof. Yingcai Wu.
+Lu Ying is a Ph.D. of computer science at the State Key Lab of CAD&CG, Zhejiang University and a ZJUIDG member supervised by Prof. Yingcai Wu.

 I have received my bachelor’s degree in digital media technology from College of Computer Science in Zhejiang University, 2020.

-My current research interests mainly include visualization.
+My current research interests mainly include data visualization, glyph-based visualizaion.